-There are degrees of positive sponging, using just one application of glaze for a transparent effect that allows much of the base color to show through, and multiple sponged patterns, one over the other, to create an opaque effect that nearly covers the underlying color.
+There are basically two different techniques that can be used to create these effects known as positive sponging and negative sponging.
+Positive sponging involves applying glaze, a little at a time, using a sponge to dab the color onto the surface.
+There are degrees of positive sponging, using just one application of glaze for a transparent effect that allows much of the base color to show through, and using multiple patterns, one over the other, to create an opaque effect that nearly covers the underlying color.

-Negative sponging is so called because, after the glaze is applied to the surface, a wet sponge is used to removed some of the color to leave a pattern of light and dark areas on the surface.
-This technique doesn't allow for much room to be creative with the finish, but can be a good choice for a small powder room where you don't want to get too busy with the wall covering.
+Negative sponging is so called because, after the glaze is applied to the surface, a wet sponge is used to removed some of the color leaving a pattern of light and dark areas on the surface.
+This technique doesn't allow for much room to be creative with the finish, but it can be a good choice for a small powder room where you don't want to get too busy with the wall covering.

 See this link for instructions on choosing colors, surface preparation, base coating and mixing glaze.
 It's best to use a natural sea sponge for this, they are better at creating a consistent pattern without adding too much glaze to the surface than the other choices.
 Synthetic sponges and sponge rollers are also available for this type of painting, but they tend to get clogged with glaze and the roller can be hard to control.